- Like

 Botanical Name: Codiaeum variegatum

 Flushed with red, green, orange, and yellow leaves, the croton plant adds a pop of colors to the places.
-The plant doesn’t ask for frequent watering like other houseplants, hence is a good choice for terracotta pots.
+The plant doesn’t ask for frequent watering like other houseplants.
+It is one of the Best Plants for Terracotta Pots.

 5. Ponytail Palm